geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Is this a monarch's faith? these abject chains,"
 He cried, " are these the meed a victor gains?
 780

-" Here at thy call he came, a mortal knight,
+Here at thy call he came, a mortal knight,
-" With thee to prove the equal chance of fight.
+With thee to prove the equal chance of fight.
-" With mortal strength thy mightier arm he dar'd,
+With mortal strength thy mightier arm he dar'd,
-" And as a mortal claims his due reward;
+And as a mortal claims his due reward;
-" Claims for himself, these knights, and damsel fair, " Free passage to the realms of light and air.
+Claims for himself, these knights, and damsel fair, Free passage to the realms of light and air.
-" What frenzy rules thee? why does passion blind
+What frenzy rules thee? why does passion blind
-:c The light of reason in thy noble mind?
+The light of reason in thy noble mind?